The Two Thought Processes When Using Emotional Intelligence

 What intention can eventually do is take charge of your life, allowing you to reach your goals.

-Intent Becomes Autopilot
+When Intent Goes On Autopilot

 It will habitually direct how the autopilot mind reacts, eventually making it routine.